U.S.A.

 A mans face while driving is being scrunched up.

-We of course have Carpenter's theme music as usual since it works for every Halloween film except for part 3 of course.
+We of course have Carpenter's theme music as usual since it works for every Halloween film but there's been different touches added to some of the theme to keep it updated for that time period.

 Jack Sayer: You're huntin' it, ain't ya?
 Yeah, you're huntin' it alright, just like me!